pytorch/torchchat/README.md

 ### Deploy and run on iOS

-The following assumes you've completed the steps for [Setting up Executorch](#set-up-executorch).
+The following assumes you've completed the steps for [Setting up ExecuTorch](#set-up-executorch).

 #### Requirements
 - Xcode 15.0 or later